zhurbeySA/nodeExpressServer/readme.md

 4. To build project for production you need to run command 'npm run build', and to build and run project in production run command 'npm run serve'

+**Routes in src/routes contain routes for static files.
+Those are usually others static projects and included only on the remote server.
+Locally these routes will just return an error**

 ## Project structure: